Motorola Razr Ultra 2025 review: The flip phone, nearly perfected

 The partnership with Pantone is clearly paying off, as evident by the display and camera improvements, while the Snapdragon 8 Elite gives the Razr a new edge as a premium Android smartphone.

 Of course, the price tag may be hard for some to justify, and the update promise could be better if you don’t plan on upgrading in the next three or four years.
-However, I feel like the positives easily outweigh the negatives and the Razr Ultra 2025 is easily one of the best foldables… no, one of the best phones of 2025.
+However, I feel that the positives easily outweigh the negatives, and the Razr Ultra 2025 is one of the best foldables, if not one of the best phones of 2025.

 TOPICS